Each month the SRAS newsletter features lots of information about Russia, its language, politics, economy, and current events. Want the newsletter?

 Find out more about general health, saftey, and insurance issues in Russia from our guide.

 - Allergies: Sufferers of allergies should be aware that Moscow contains many poplar trees (apparently they were Stalin's favorites), creating "snowstorms" of little white cottony seeds (Russians call it "pukh") in spring.
+Late April and early May is usually the peak season for alergins.
 Bring hay fever medication if you think you will need it.

 - Doctors and Dentists: